lxc/incus/doc/reference/storage_ceph.md

 <!-- Include start Ceph driver control -->
 Incus assumes that it has full control over the OSD storage pool.
-Therefore, you should never maintain any file system entities that are not owned by Incus in a Incus OSD storage pool, because Incus might delete them.
+Therefore, you should never maintain any file system entities that are not owned by Incus in an Incus OSD storage pool, because Incus might delete them.
 <!-- Include end Ceph driver control -->

 Due to the way copy-on-write works in Ceph RBD, parent RBD images can't be removed until all children are gone.